Skip to main content

 Active participation

 • In the Committee for Digital Education under the Government Council for Information Society under the Digital Czechia Strategy, the Czech Children and Youth Parliament represent the voices of children.
-They are encouraged to contribute to debate and discuss the policies in the field of digital education.
+They are encouraged to contribute to the debate and discuss the policies in the field of digital education.

 • There are no laws, regulations or policies in place that mandate youth participation in decision-making bodies at the national or regional level.

-• There are limited activities to promote awareness of children’s rights such as the Ministry of Labour and Social Affairs (MoLSA) Amendment to the Act on Social and Legal Protection of Children, Convention on the Rights of the Child.
+• There are limited activities to promote awareness of children’s rights, such as the Ministry of Labour and Social Affairs (MoLSA) Amendment to the Act on Social and Legal Protection of Children, Convention on the Rights of the Child.

 • In 2022, MoLSA continued participating in the Council of Europe's Participation of Children in Europe project, Strengthening National Frameworks and Activities for Child Participation.
 The project aimed to assess the level of child participation in the Czech Republic using the Council of Europe's Child Participation Indicator Toolkit and the new Child Participation in National Activities methodology.